General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: Introduction

 One possible scenario for the formation of SSM BHs is the gravitational collapse of overdensities in the early Universe that could result in primordial BHs (PBHs), e.g., ~\cite{Garcia-Bellido:1996mdl,Dolgov2000,Khlopov:2008qy,Green:2020jor}.
 Specifically, these PBHs can form during quantum chromodynamic (QCD) phase transition, producing a population with a peak around $1~M_{\odot}$~\cite{Jedamzik:1996mr,Byrnes:2018clq,Carr:2019kxo,Carr:2020xqk}.
-This formation channel is supported by recent NSBH GW detections~\cite{Clesse:2020ghq}.
+This formation channel might be supported by recent GW detections~\cite{Clesse:2020ghq} of compact binary coalescences that challenge the astrophysical formation scenarios of BHs.
 SSM BHs can also form as a result of dynamical capture of small PBHs ($10^{-16} < M/M_{\odot} < 10^{-7}$) by white dwarfs (WDs) or NSs, where a significant part of the compact star matter falls onto the BH~\cite{Capela:2013yf,Sasaki:2018dmp,Bramante:2017ulk,Takhistov:2017nmt}.
 This can result in a remnant BH mass of $0.5 M_{\odot} - 1.4 M_{\odot}$ after interaction with a WD, which can lead to the formation of a BHNS binary with a SSM BH~\cite{Takhistov:2017bpt,Sasaki:2021iuc}.
-Another possible mechanism for SSM BH formation might be gravitational collapse of dark matter halos~\cite{Shandera:2018xkn}.
+Another possible mechanism for SSM BH formation might be the gravitational collapse of dark matter halos~\cite{Shandera:2018xkn}.

 So far, searches for compact binaries with at least one SSM component have been unsuccessful in finding any evidence for this class of objects, e.g., \cite{LIGOScientific:2018glc,LIGOScientific:2019kan,Nitz:2021vqh,LIGOScientific:2021job,Nitz:2022ltl}, but similar searches are planned for the next observing runs, and, with increasing sensitivity and redshift reach of the GW detectors, the chances of success are continuously rising.